ctalkington/python-sonarr/README.md

 ## About

-This package allows you to monitor a Sonarr instance.
+This package allows you to manage a Sonarr instance.

 ## Installation